MADH95/JSONLoader/README.md

 <details>
 <summary>Changelog</summary>
+2.1.1
+- Added configils
+- Fixed a bug where editing cards would cause fields to be applied multiple times

 2.1
-- Added starter deck support with help from Sylvie
+- Added starter deck support with help from Lily

 2.0.1
 - Fixed a defect with converting JLDR to JLDR2 as it relates to editing base game cards